katy6514/portfolioSite/README.md

 # Portfolio Site

-A selection of my work, including a resume and a contact form.
+A small selection of my work, including a resume and a contact form.

 Live site at: [www.katherinewyman.com](http://www.katherinewyman.com/)